Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 # Validator Testing

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.
+    Base.html was tested and found only errors for Links used Django templating language and one warning for commenting Index.html was tested and found only errors for Links used Django templating language and a trailing Div which was removed.
+    Service.html was missing some closing div tags and has warnings for Djamgo templating formats as expected.
+    Sevice_detail.html only showed errors for django templating language Edit_service.html showed no errors except the django templating language add_service.html showed no errors except the django templating language review.html showed no errors except the django templating language create_review.html showed no errors except the django templating language
 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
 - The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon.
 - The code was validated using [PEP8](http://pep8online.com/).
 Some Line too long errors were returned but in the interest of time, I did not change all of these.